 Science has revealed that the digestive system of dogs is not really built to digest cereal grains like corn and wheat, among others.
 Dogs can eat these foods but there is no guarantee that they will be able to completely digest them.

-On the other hand, grain-free dog food has more of the easily digestible food molecules, so you can be sure your pooch will be getting optimum digestive function.
+On the other hand, grain-free dog food has more easily digestible food molecules, so you can be sure your pooch will be getting optimum digestive function.

 Grain-free dog food offers high-quality ingredients

 As a direct result of an overall improvement in digestion, giving grain-free dog food means your pooch will be able to digest and absorb all the important nutrients it needs to grow and develop.